 Araseli Varela first joined Girls Inc. in 2010 as a Summer Camp Facilitator before going back to school to pursue her Masters in Special Education.
 After completing her degree at the University of New Mexico, she joined us once again in the summer of 2012 and has been with us ever since.
 She brings with her not only her formal education, but her hands-on experience (both with Girls Inc. and with other programs), and a profound commitment to our mission and research-based programs.

 Julia Gay, Volunteer Coordinator

 Julia Gay was born and raised in Baton Rouge, Louisiana and came to Santa Fe for college.
 She received her B.A. in Creative Writing from the College of Santa Fe.
 After graduation, she applied for a job as a Program Facilitator at Girls Inc. in 2006.
 She earned her MFA from the low-residency writing program Stonecoast during that time as well.
 After leaving as a Program Facilitator to give birth to her son, she rejoined Girls Inc. as a member of the board in 2014.
 She became Volunteer Coordinator in 2018.
 She loves writing, tattoos, having breakfast for dinner, and her family.

-Tara Melton, Communications and Development Associate
+Tara Melton, Communications Associate

 Alexandra Hesbrook Ramier, Donor Relations Associate